Bibliotheca (Bible): Miscellaneous

 Because the text of Bibliotheca is spread across five volumes, it was possible to utilize a thicker, more opaque paper than the thinner, more translucent paper typical of most Bibles.

-Bibliotheca has several features in common with The Books of the Bible (published by Biblica in 2007), which separates the text of the Bible into separate volumes and does not have chapter or verse numbers.
-However, The Books of the Bible does not include the Apocrypha, nor does it have the same level of production and design quality found in Bibliotheca (e.g. Despite being available in multiple volumes, The Books of the Bible, like traditional Bibles, still features Bible paper, does not have a sewn binding, has narrow margins, and is typeset with a comparatively utilitarian typeface and page layout).
+Bibliotheca has several features in common with The Books of the Bible (published by Biblica in 2007), which separates the text of the Bible into multiple volumes and omits chapter and verse numbers.
+The Books of the Bible does not include the Apocrypha and differs from Bibliotheca in several production features, including its use of thin Bible paper, a perfect binding (glued rather than sewn), narrower margins, longer lines of text, and more text per page.

-After Greene's 2014 Kickstarter project, evangelical publisher Crossway Books (a division of Good News Publishers) began work on their own high-quality multi-volume Bible set and produced a product similar in style and concept, which was published on October 31, 2016, just weeks before Greene began shipping his final product.
-However, Crossway's similar product could be viewed as less ecumenical as it does not include the Apocrypha.
+After Greene's 2014 Kickstarter project, evangelical publisher Crossway worked on its own high-quality, multi-volume Bible set similar in style and concept to Bibliotheca, ultimately publishing the ESV Reader's Bible, Six-Volume Set on October 31, 2016, just weeks before Greene began shipping his final product.
+However, Crossway's product does not include the Apocrypha.